-For lesbian couples the road to motherhood is more possible today than ever
+For LGBTQI couples, the road to motherhood is more possible today than ever

 BY CRYOS INTERNATIONAL

-Today, more and more resources are now available to help same-sex couples overcome the challenges in the process of having a child, and the support for rights of same sex parents is growing stronger.
+For LGBTQI couples today, the road to motherhood has become far more achievable than ever before.
+More and more resources are now available to help same-sex couples overcome the challenges that they may face in the process of having a child.
+Moreover, support for the rights of same-sex parents is growing increasingly stronger.

 Who will carry the baby?

-The first step is to determine who will be carrying the baby.
-Maybe one of you is more interested in carrying the baby?
-Or maybe there are other factors that can help make the decision, such as age and medical history.
-Some women may choose to carry their partner’s egg so that they both are involved.
+The first step is to determine who will carry the baby.
+Perhaps one of you is more inclined to carry the baby, or perhaps there are other factors that can help make the decision, such as age or medical history.
+Some women may choose to carry their partner’s egg so that both are involved in the process.

-Couples, who want more than one child, choose to switch who is getting pregnant, so they both get the experience at one point.
-At Cryos you have the possibility to reserve donor sperm for future siblings so that the children will be biologically related.
+Couples who want more than one child may choose to alternate between who will carry the baby so that they both can have the experience at one point.
+At Cryos you have the possibility to reserve donor sperm for future siblings so that their children will be biologically related.

 Where will the sperm come from?

-Some couples have someone they know to donate sperm, and this is beneficial in the way that you know the donor’s personality and physical appearance.
-On the other hand, the relationship with a known donor can be challenging in the future if there is some kind of disagreement of involvement and parental rights.
+Some couples have someone they know to donate sperm.
+This is beneficial in the sense that the couple will already be familiar with the donor’s personality and physical appearance.
+On the other hand, the relationship with a known donor can be challenging in the future, if there is some kind of disagreement surrounding the involvement and parental rights.

-At Cryos you have free access to all the information you need about the sperm donor so even though you do not know the donor personally you can get a lot of information about his medical history, personality, physical appearance, and you have the possibility to see childhood photos of the donor.
+At Cryos you have free access to all the information you need about the sperm donor, so albeit the fact that you do not know the donor personally, you can get a lot of information about his medical history, personality, physical appearance, and you have the possibility to see childhood photos of the donor.

 What kind of fertility treatment to choose?